Characterizing closed curves on Riemann surfaces via homology groups of coverings: Appendix on pro- surface groups

 Let us proceed by induction on the cardinality of the singular set $s(f)$ of the map $f$.

-If $f$ is an embedding, then there is an unramified $p$-covering $\pi\co S'\ra S$ such that the connected components of $\pi^{-1}(f(S^1))$ are non-separating s.c.c.'s (cf. Lemma~3.10 \cite{sym}).
+If $f$ is an embedding, there is a characteristic unramified $p$-covering $\pi\co S'\ra S$ such that the connected components of $\pi^{-1}(f(S^1))$ are non-separating simple closed curves (cf.\ Lemma~3.10 \cite{sym}).
 Let $S''\ra S'$ be the unramified $p$-covering with covering transformation group isomorphic to the homology $H_1(S',\Z/p)$.
-Then, the composition $\pi'\co S''\ra S$ has the desired property.
+Then, the composition $\pi'\co S''\ra S$ is a characteristic unramified $p$-covering with the desired property.

 If $s(f)\neq\emptyset$, let $U$ be a regular neighborhood of $f(S^1)$ in $S$.
 There is a simple loop $g\co (S^1,\ast)\ra (U,\ast)$ which represents a non-trivial element of $\Pi$.